MattiasAndersson03/BMICalculator/README.md

 # BMI Calculator

-A small Windows Forms app in C# for calculating Body Mass Index (BMI).
+A simple Windows Forms app in C# for calculating Body Mass Index (BMI).

 ## Features
 - Calculate BMI from height and weight